Post

 Role: UX Designer

-• Collaborated with development and product teams for rollout & the public launch
+• Collaborated with product and engineering teams for rollout and public launch

 🧩 The Challenge

-The Windows-based POS was functional but outdated as it required technology upgrade to scale the interaction across multi-device.
+The Windows-based POS was functional but outdated, unable to scale across multiple devices or meet new regulatory requirements.

 • Steep learning curve for new employees